Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_Settings.md

 Click this drop-down list to select the values to be displayed.
 The following options are available:

   - **Top 20**
-  Select this option to display the 20 best vales.
+  Select this option to display the 20 best values.

   - **Flop 20**
   Select this option to displays the 20 worst values.